PatrickLang/community/sig-windows/gmsa-proposal.md

 Deployment should be as simple as using a Kubernetes secret, but a different property will be used that's specific to Windows.
 This is optional, and would only be used in machines already joined to an Active Directory domain.

-> TODO complete this deployment manifest.
+> [name='patricklang']TODO: Need to complete this deployment manifest after taking a closer look at APIs

 ``` yaml
 deployment: